bihaikenbaptiste16-ui/DevGroup/README.md

         -Complete the form and pay
          -If you make an error, use the back button to correct and re-order.

+# Would be nice to have
+Users have the ability to share the app by simply tapping the share button.

 # Gif